The following word processor file formats are acceptable for the main manuscript document:

 6) Author must prepare photographs carefully so that clear image can be printed.

-7) Authors are strongly encouraged to have the manuscript proofread by a native speaker of English or a language professional prior to submission.
+7) Author must have the manuscript reviewed by a native English speaker or language professional before submission, and attach a certificate to the submission system.

 The original article should contain an abstract, key words, main text, acknowledgements, and references.